As articulated in the OSU's Strategic Plan, the University's three top goals are to:

 As a part of this process, we are posting the InCommon Participant Operational Practices document so that all members of the consortium may see it.

-Information Services is managing the following technical implementations in 2013.
+Information Services is managing the following technical implementations in 2013 and 2014.
 We will update the implementations and their projected dates on an ongoing basis.

 |Phone trunk migration||5/21|